PixelSergey/CyberSecurityBase_Project1/README.md

 This project was developed by myself, with thanks to:

-- Nikolai Tatti, instructor, for clarification and help
+- Nikolaj Tatti, instructor, for clarification and help
-- [@tamithia](https://github.com/tamithia) for adding CSS and graphics to the app (authorised by Nikolai Tatti)
+- [@tamithia](https://github.com/tamithia) for adding CSS and graphics to the app (authorised by Nikolaj Tatti)